Bulow Plantation Ruins Historic State Park

 Bulow Plantation Ruins Historic State Park is comprised of about 150 acres around the old ruins.
 There's an interpretive trail around the property with plaques that tell the history of the place and that bygone era.
 There's a small boat ramp on Bulow Creek, too, giving access to the Bulow Creek Canoe Trail.
 The ruins are at one end of the Bulow Woods Trail, a 6.8-mile trail that connects to the Fairchild Oak area in Bulow Creek State Park.
 The hiking trail is open for public use from 8:30 am to sunset every day of the year.
 There are restrooms at the picnic area and near the interpretive exhibits.

 Bulow Plantation Ruins Historic State Park is open for day use only from 9 am to 5 pm Thursdays through Mondays all year round.
+Entry Fees: $4 per vehicle to a maximum of eight occupants. $2 each for pedestrians, bicyclists and extra passengers.
+You'll want exact change because you'll most likely be paying into an honor box.
+The Picnic Pavilion rents for $30 per day (plus tax).
 To get there: Bulow Plantation Ruins Historic State Park is located on County Road 2001 about three miles west of Flagler Beach between the Old Dixie Highway and State Road 100.
 Administration of the park is done by the park personnel at Tomoka State Park.

 Another view of the sugar mill ruins